 A lawyer from Joye Law Firm can help you to fight for what you deserve.

-What Is the Extent of Your Disability?
+What Is the Extent of Your Disability and MMI Rating?

 Finally, you must consider the extent of your disability and how it will permanently affect your ability to work as you move forward.
 As noted above, one key factor in this determination will be the impairment rating that a doctor assigns to your injury.